-Wildland fire — uncontrolled fire that occurs in an area of combustible vegetation — is an essential process that connects terrestrial systems to the atmosphere and climate.
-But its effects can also be disastrous in both the short and long-term.
+Wildland fires — uncontrolled fires that occurs in an area of combustible vegetation — are an essential process that connects terrestrial systems to the atmosphere and climate.
+But their effects can also be disastrous to the communities in their path, in both the short and long-term.

 This application from the NASA Disasters Mapping Portal animates the past week of GFED near real-time data.
 Carbon emissions are shown by default, but you can click the “layers” icon in the upper right to toggle the display of other emissions such as methane, carbon monoxide and carbon dioxide.
 Credit: NASA

 The Global Fire WEather Database (GFWED) integrates different weather factors influencing the likelihood of a vegetation fire starting and spreading, including NASA MERRA and GEOS model wind-speed data and NASA IMERG precipitation data.
 It is based on the Fire Weather Index (FWI) System, the most widely used fire weather system in the world.